alexandraalbu/VAE-internship-project/README.md

 The project is implemented in Python using TensorFlow.

-For details on how to run the code and details about the performed experimentes, see documentation.pdf.
+For details on how to run the code and details about the performed experiments, see documentation.pdf.

 ### Bibliography and useful links
 1) [Tutorial on Variational Autoencoders](https://arxiv.org/pdf/1606.05908.pdf)